 - First, try moving your Project timeline to a fresh Event and then a fresh Library.
 Check whether the problem is resolved.

-- Second, If those doesn’t fix it try copy and pasting all the contents of a timeline to a new Project Timeline that you created in a fresh Event.
+- Second, If those don’t fix it, try copying and pasting all the contents of a timeline to a new Project Timeline that you created in a fresh Event.

 - Third, If problems still persist you can try to copy and paste portions of your timeline in chunks.

 - Finally, If this doesn’t resolve it, exporting an FCPXML.
 Reimporting to a fresh Event and/or a fresh Library should resolve any corruption that might have happened in the timeline.
 You might lose some minor portion of your edit, especially in 3rd party effects or transitions, but this is a small price to pay to bring back a Project timeline from the dead.

 Symptom #6: Inability to import footage.
 Can’t render or export Project timeline.

 Prescription: There are two main ways to resolve this.

 First, copy the contents of your Event to a freshly created Event within the same Library, or secondarily, try a fresh Library.
 If copying doesn’t work, try an FCPXML export and reimport.
 First to the same Library, and if that fails, to a new Library.